Stefan Rosental: Biography

 Rosental was born in Warsaw into a Jewish family, the son of psychiatrist Albert Rosental (1857–1921) and Aniela née London.
 He had a younger brother, Tadeusz (1888–after 1938).
 He lived with his parents in the building of the St. John Hospital on Bonifraterska Street.
 He graduated from IV Gymnasium in Warsaw in 1903 and began studies in the mathematics department at the University of Warsaw.
 After one semester, he switched to medicine, but in 1905, the university was closed, and Rosental continued his studies at the University of Wrocław.
 He later studied at the University of Göttingen and the Heidelberg University.
 He earned his doctorate in medicine from the Humboldt University of Berlin in 1909, with his dissertation supervised by Theodor Ziehen.

 In 1910, he had his degree recognized at the Odesa University, after which he worked as a ship's doctor, traveling to Egypt and Syria.
 On his return, he spent six months in Vienna working at the Institute of General and Experimental Pathology under Richard Paltauf and at the Psychiatry and Neurology Clinic under Arthur Biedl and Julius Wagner-Jauregg.
-He then spent two years at the Anatomical Laboratory of the Psychiatric Clinic at the Ludwig Maximilian University of Munich, studying under Alois Alzheimer.
+He then spent two years at the Anatomical Laboratory of the Psychiatric Clinic at the Ludwig-Maximilians-Universität München, studying under Alois Alzheimer.
 In December 1912, he gave a presentation at the Second Congress of Polish Neurologists, Psychiatrists, and Psychologists in Kraków.

 In July 1914, he became a volunteer assistant (Volontärassistent) at the psychiatric clinic in Heidelberg, directed by Franz Nissl.
 Shortly thereafter, he was mobilized into the Russian army as a doctor.
 He initially served on the Grodno evacuation commission and, from 1915, worked in the interior of Russia, in Petersburg and Moscow.
 He died on 9 November 1917 in Moscow due to an infectious disease, with news of his death confirmed three months later.
 He was buried at the Dorogomilovo Cemetery in the Dorogomilovo district of Moscow.
 A symbolic grave is located at the Jewish Cemetery on Okopowa Street in Warsaw.

 An obituary for Rosental appeared in Allgemeine Zeitschrift für Psychiatrie.